cal-itp/data-infra/docs/analytics_tools/saving_code.md

 ## Onboarding Setup

 We'll work through getting set up with SSH and GitHub on JupyterHub and cloning one GitHub repo.
-Repeat the steps in [Cloning a Repository](cloning-a-repository) for other repos
+Repeat the steps in [Cloning a Repository](cloning-a-repository) for other repos.

 (adding-ssh-to-jupyter)=
 ### Adding a GitHub SSH Key to Jupyter